Skip to content

 • Ubuntu-22.04 with python-3.10

-This example demonstrates how CMF tracks a metadata associated with executions of various machine learning (ML) pipelines.
+This example demonstrates how CMF tracks metadata associated with executions of various machine learning (ML) pipelines.
 ML pipelines differ from other pipelines (e.g., data Extract-Transform-Load pipelines) by the presence of ML steps, such as training and testing ML models.
-More comprehensive ML pipelines may include steps such as deploying a trained model and tracking its inference parameters (such as response latency, memory consumption etc.).
-This example, located here implements a simple pipeline consisting of four steps:
+More comprehensive ML pipelines may include steps such as deploying a trained model and tracking its inference parameters (such as response latency, memory consumption, etc.).
+This example, located here, implements a simple pipeline consisting of five steps:

 • The parse step splits the raw data into train and test raw datasets for training and testing a machine learning model.
 This step registers one input artifact (raw dataset) and two output artifacts (train and test datasets).